nu-tech-ethics/summer2024/pages/syllabus.md

 3. Reflective writing assignments that will ask you to analyze the social and ethical dimensions of contemporary technology debates.

 ## Required Texts
+All assigned readings will be available via Canvas as PDFs.
 We will be reading chapters from several different books (in Chronological Order):

-1. Sandel, M. (2010). <a href="https://www.amazon.com/Justice-Whats-Right-Thing-Do/dp/0374532508">Justice: What's the Right Thing to Do?</a>.
-Farrar, Straus and Giroux.
-    * You will need to purchase this book, as it is not available in the NU Library.
-That said, I have made the introduction available on Canvas.
-2. Benjamin, R. (2019). <a href="https://www.ruhabenjamin.com/race-after-technology">Race After Technology: Abolitionist Tools for the New Jim Code</a>.
+1. Benjamin, R. (2019). <a href="https://www.ruhabenjamin.com/race-after-technology">Race After Technology: Abolitionist Tools for the New Jim Code</a>.
 John Wiley & Sons.
     * You may purchase it (recommended), of you can access it <a href="https://ebookcentral.proquest.com/lib/northwestern/detail.action?docID=5820427">online through the Northwestern Library</a>.
-3. Crawford, Kate (2021). <a href="">Atlas of AI</a>.
+2. Crawford, Kate (2021). <a href="">Atlas of AI</a>.
 Yale University Press.
-    * Available through Northwestern's JSTOR access (and on Canvas for your convenience).
+    * Available through <a href="https://www-jstor-org.turing.library.northwestern.edu/stable/j.ctv1ghv45t">Northwestern's JSTOR access</a>.
-4. Costanza-Chock, Sasha (2020). <a href="https://design-justice.pubpub.org/" target="_blank">Design Justice</a>.
+3. Costanza-Chock, Sasha (2020). <a href="https://design-justice.pubpub.org/">Design Justice</a>.
 The MIT Press.
     * Open access (yay!)

 ## Course Format & Grading
 The course format will consist of:

-1. Participation (30%)
+1. Participation (40%)
-2. Homework (40%)
+2. Midterm (30%)
 3. Final project or paper (30%)

-### 1. Participation (30%)
+### 1. Participation (40%)
-Your participation grade will be based on attendance, and on evidence that you have completed the readings (as reflected both through your in-class participation as well as through the quality of your reading responses and Identity Journal entries).
+Your participation grade will be based on attendance, and on evidence that you are engaging with the readings (as shown through your in-class participation as well as through your Identity Journal entries).

 #### Class Discussions
 We will use classroom discussion as a form of collaborative sense-making to understand, critique, and interrogate the required [course readings](../).
 Your timely and engaged attendance at every class is thus very important – both for you and for your classmates.
 Every student will need to participate in a thoughtful and productive manner in order for these discussions to be effective.
 Building on and reacting to other participants’ comments is encouraged, and should be done in a respectful tone even if you disagree.
 In order to participate fully, please do not let your laptop, phone, or other devices distract you or other participants.

-#### Reading Responses
-Students will also be required to submit **weekly reading responses**.
-Responses should be around 200-400 words in length (give or take).
-Sometimes, you will be given specific questions to answer.
-Other times you can write about themes, ideas, and questions that interested you.
-Your grade will be based on evidence that you did the readings. **You may skip one forum discussion post without a grade penalty.**

-Some approaches that you could take include (but are not limited to):
-* Summarizing of one or more key arguments of a readings and whether / how these arguments resonate with you.
-* Analyzing some of the strengths or weaknesses of the article(s).
-* Writing about ideas you were confused about and/or didn't entirely understand (and what about them was confusing / ambiguous).
-* Sharing thoughts about how the readings connect to other readings we've done, or to current events going on in the world.
-* Sharing thoughts on what you would like to learn about in more detail.

-In addition to writing your own responses, you will respond to at least **two** of your classmates' posts per week.
-Both your writing response and your responses to your classmates should be submitted **before class (11AM) on the day it is due**.
-You may miss one reading response during the quarter without a grade penalty.

 #### Identity Journal